zjlx/urlx1/README.md

-## urlx.py is a file that will give you the urls for online analysis reports/links.
-### check it out

-This is a python script(s) that will give the results of the url reputation.
+### This is a python script(s) that will give the results of the url reputation.

-Currently it gives the results from the following repuation analysis sites:
+Currently it gives the results from the following reputation analysis sites:

 1. urlvoid.com (Link and rating)
 2. safeweb.norton.com (Link and verdict)